UIT-21522883/rb-tree-visualize/README.md

 # Red Black Tree Visualizer using JS, HTML amd CSS.

-Insert works, Delete and Search only works with leaf nodes (fixing positively).
+Insert works, Delete and Search only works with nodes having leaf son nodes (fixing positively).

 I changed the color and font so it may appear different from the UI in report.